How to Register a Limited Partnership in Ontario

 Sole Proprietorship

-A sole proprietorship is an unincorporated business that is owned and managed by one individual.
-They are responsible for making all business decisions and can therefore claim all of the profits.
+A sole proprietorship is an unincorporated business entity that is owned and managed by one individual.
+Business owners are responsible for making all business decisions and can therefore claim all of the profits.
 They pay income tax on the net income generated by their business.

-A key difference between an incorporated business and a sole proprietorship is that it does not hold legal status separate from the business, meaning the owner will take on all of the liability and risk.
-If the business goes under, then their personal assets are at risk in order to cover any losses.
+A key difference between an incorporated business and a sole proprietorship is that it does not hold legal status separate from the business owners, meaning the owner is personally liable for any business debt and, if the business goes under, then their personal assets are at risk in order to cover any losses.

 START A SOLE PROPRIETORSHIP

-For more information on the differences between registering a small business or incorporating, check out the blog “What is the Difference Between Registering a Business and Incorporating?” for a list of the several major differences between the two.
+For more information on the differences between registering a small business or incorporating, check out the blog “What is the Difference Between Registering a Business and Incorporating?” for a list of the several major differences between the two and some pros and cons for each entity type.

 Reasons to Start an Ontario Limited Partnership Registration